sammyjopeters/river/README.md

 `{"urls": ['array_of_urls'], "before": #time_stamp, "after": #time_stamp, "interval": 10 }`

-Currently, the endpoint returns the hit count for each URL specified, filtered by `before` and `after` dates.<br />
+Currently, the endpoint returns a set of aggregated data, per  URL provided, divided by the `interval`.<br />
 TODO: Make a graph to show the data

 `api/api/page_views/aggregate`